Welcome! To The Nashville Music Production Blog!

 Play It Again Demos

-If you like older style country we can do that all day long; fiddle, pedal steel out front in the mix, we love it!
+If you like older style country we can do that: fiddle, pedal steel out front in the mix, we love it!

 But much of what makes radio these days incorporates more of a rock vibe.
 If there’s fiddle and steel they’ll have to fight for a spot in the mix, distorted guitars and cannon-like drums rule.

-Here’s a demo produced by Play It Again Demos by producer, Bill Watson, titled “Renegade” that features those types of sounds.
+Here’s a demo produced by Play It Again Demos by produced here, titled “Renegade” that features those types of sounds.

 Renegade is © 2013, 2016 Dan Mathews, used by permission of the songwriter.
 If you’re interested in recording this song please let us know and we’ll forward your request to the songwriter and music publisher.